-4.2.
-Roles of PITI in Political Field
+42. Roles of PITI in Political Field

 Ethnic Chinese experiences different policy in national politics in a different period from the Old Order, the New Order and the Reformation.
 This difference has an impact on their psychological and political behavior and attitude.
 The Old Order and the New Order seemed to limit Chinese political participation with various policies and rules discrediting them.
 The changing political atmosphere in the Reformation Era provided the space for the political participation of Ethnic Chinese.
-According to Weyner, political participation is a voluntary action, successful or failed and organized or not, to influence government policy choices, government administration, and political participation, many of Chinese are involved as administrators of political parties, legislative members, and regional political leaders.
+According to Weyner, political participation is a voluntary action, successful or failed and organized or not, to influence government policy choices, government administration, and political election at the national, regional or local level (Bastian, 2013).
+From this political participation, many of Chinese are involved as administrators of political participation, members, and regional political leaders.
 The change from the New Order political system to Reformation Era gives windows of opportinity for the political participation of ethnic Chinese in Indonesia (Bastian, 2013).